Hiram Muñoz

-Hiram Eduardo Muñoz Cantú (born 26 May 1995) is a Mexican professional footballer who plays for Sinaloa.
+Hiram Eduardo Muñoz Cantú (born 26 May 1995) is a Mexican professional footballer who plays for Costa Rican club Puntarenas.

 Career

 Youth

 Muñoz first started his career in 2010 with Club Calor.
 He then briefly moved to Monterrey Youth Academy in 2012 until finally settling in Club Tijuana's youth academy in 2014.
 After he continued through Club Tijuana Youth Academy successfully going through U-20 and Club Tijuana Premier.
 He eventually broke thorough to the first team, Miguel Herrera being the coach that called him up.

 Club Tijuana

-On April 1, 2017, Muñoz made his professional debut in the Liga MX against Club Atlas which ended in a 3–3 draw.
+On 1 April 2017, Muñoz made his professional debut in the Liga MX against Club Atlas which ended in a 3–3 draw.